pmndrs/zustand/readme.md

 devtools takes the store function as its first argument, optionally you can name the store or configure [serialize](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#serialize) options with a second argument.

-Name store: `devtools(store, {name: "MyStore"})`, which will create a seperate instance named "MyStore" in the devtools.
+Name store: `devtools(store, {name: "MyStore"})`, which will create a separate instance named "MyStore" in the devtools.

 Serialize options: `devtools(store, { serialize: { options: true } })`.